apace100/origins-docs/docs/types/data_types/hud_render.md

 !!!	caution

-	The entity condition specified in the `condition` field is only evaluated on the **client-side**, therefore, using entity condition types that only work on the server-side will not work.
+	The entity condition specified in the `condition` field is only evaluated on the <span style="color:goldenrod"><b>client-side</b></span>, therefore, using entity condition types that only work on the server-side will not work.

 ### Fields